• Skip to primary navigation

 Jump to Recipe Print Recipe

-This super simple, 5-ingredient dish is a brunch favorite I learned working for the great Margot McCormack.
-A toasted piece of crusty bread is slathered with lightly sweetened mascarpone cheese, fresh macerated strawberries and a drizzle of balsamic reduction.
-Warning: this strawberry tartine is about to become your new food obsession.
+This super simple, 5-ingredient Strawberry Toast is a.
+A toasted piece of crusty bread is slathered with lightly sweetened mascarpone cheese, topped with juicy fresh strawberries and a drizzle of balsamic reduction.

 • Optional Variations